Thinking Beyond Opioids and Street Drugs

 -get to know your farmer and the food you buy.

--follow your favorite food companies closely enough to know how they are selecting and quality checking their food.
+-follow your favorite food companies closely enough to know how they are selecting, processing, and quality checking their food.

 Control your Living Environment.